 Mr. White has significant experience working with choirs and vocal soloists in a variety of contexts, from small a cappella ensembles to major symphonic and operatic choruses.
 He has long-standing associations with a number of musical organizations, including the Chicago Symphony Orchestra, where he has regularly given pre-concert lectures since 2008.
 For three seasons, he was music director of Cincinnati’s Seven Hills Sinfonietta, a period which saw remarkable growth for the organization as a whole.

-Mr. White maintains a significant career as a composer of music for the concert stage, theater, cinema, church, radio and film.
-His music has been performed throughout North America as well as in Asia and Europe.
-His output includes a symphony, an oratorio, chamber music of all varieties, and several works intended for young audiences.
-His music has been recorded on the MSR Classics and Cedille Record labels.
+In addition, Mr. White maintains a significant career as a composer of music for the concert stage, theater, cinema, church, radio and film.
+His music — which includes a symphony, an oratorio, chamber music of all varieties, and several works intended for young audiences — has been performed throughout North America as well as in Asia and Europe.
+Several of his works have been recorded on the MSR Classics and Cedille Record labels.

 Mr. White earned a master’s degree in conducting from Indiana University’s Jacobs School of Music, studying symphonic and operatic repertoire with David Effron and Arthur Fagan.
 He received a Bachelor of Arts in Music from the University of Chicago, where his principal teachers were composer Easley Blackwood and conductor Barbara Schubert.
 In 2004, he began attending the Pierre Monteux School for Conductors under the tutelage of Michael Jinbo, later serving as the school’s conducting associate, and then as its composer-in-residence.